What is the CHISQ.TEST Function?

 The CHISQ.TEST uses the following arguments:

-- Actual_range (required argument) – It is the range of data containing observations that are to be tested against expected values.
+- Actual_range (required argument) – This is the range of data containing observations that are to be tested against expected values.
 It is an array of observed frequencies.

 To learn more, launch our free Excel crash course now!